Skip to main content

 2. Through-trailer

-Both transloading and through-trailer are safe and secure ways to get your product over the border (whether northbound or southbound), so how do you choose which service is right for your freight?
+Both transloading and through-trailer are effective ways to get your product over the border (whether northbound or southbound).
+So how do you choose which service is right for your freight?

 Cross-border Mexico freight can be complex, so we'll try to make it simple in this post.